tammet/jsfol/README.md

 the role gives the user semantics of the formula, one of `axiom, hypothesis, definition, assumption, lemma, theorem, corollary, conjecture, negated_conjecture, plain, type, and unknown.

-Treating of any other key values except these of the predefined keys is up to the application and can be used for giving additional metainformation to formulas.
+Other key values except these of the predefined keys above will have a JSON-LD-defined meaning in the full language, but not in the core fragment.
+Additional metainformation may be attached to formulas using keys with `@` prefix and not defined by JSON-LD, like `"@comment"`: such keys are ignored by the full language, but may be given a specific meaning by applications.

 Included files